jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution

 Intel 10th gen and older integrated graphics are losing support for QSV on Linux due to the SDK for these platforms being deprecated by Intel.
-If you own 7-10th gen CPUs with integrated graphics, please continue to use them.
+If you own 7-10th gen CPUs with integrated graphics, please continue to use them for Jellyfin.
 If you are making a purchase decision, please choose a newer CPU if you plan on using Intel integrated graphics.

 :::